bahaaador/Bluetooth-USB-HID-Relay/README.md

 ## Development

-This project serves as a learning opportunity for:
+This project can be used as is or as basis for other types of USB gadgets.
+It can also serve as a learning opportunity for:
 - Linux internals
 - Creating USB gadgets
 - Using Go for hardware interfacing